 Need something with serious wrinkle-fighting power?
-“This is an over-the-counter prescription-strength retinoid, which is antiaging and also helps prevent acne and breakouts,” Dr. González says.
-“It’s gentler than other retinoids, so my patients with more sensitive skin tend to prefer it.” ($14, cvs.com)
+“This is an over-the-counter prescription-strength retinoid, which is antiaging and also helps prevent breakouts,” Dr. González says.
+“It’s gentler than other retinoids, so my patients with more sensitive skin tend to prefer it.” ($16, cvs.com)

-It’s unanimous: Dermatologists agree that wearing sunscreen year-round is the best thing you can do to protect your skin against fine lines, wrinkles, age spots, and skin cancer.
+Dermatologists agree that skipping sunscreen—or not wearing enough—is one of the worst skin care mistakes you can make.
+To protect against fine lines, wrinkles, age spots, and skin cancer, year-round sunscreen is a must.
 This lightweight option is perfect for everyday wear, Dr. Engelman says.

 “It has a great texture with a little tint.
 The antioxidant complex also protects the skin from free radicals caused by UV rays,” she says. ($34, walgreens.com)